 The current reference rate reform is an international effort, and the need to transition away from LIBOR to alternative reference rates is not limited to just USD LIBOR.
 Most major currency jurisdictions have identified a need for reforming their major interest rate benchmarks.

-An entity with any financial transaction that references USD LIBOR will have to transition away from it as LIBOR will most likely cease to be calculated and published after 2021, potentially sooner.
+An entity with any financial transaction that references USD LIBOR will have to transition away from it if it is not set to mature prior to the end of June 2023 when most USD LIBOR term rates will cease to be calculated and published.
 This puts the entity into a legacy position and in need of a fallback language provisions to replace any reference to USD LIBOR.
+Regulators and financial authorities are not willing to allow any new USD LIBOR-based financial transactions past the end of 2021.

 "Fallback language" refers to the legal provisions in a contract that apply if the underlying reference rate in the financial transaction is discontinued or unavailable.
 Fallback provisions are essentially instructions on how to convert and apply one reference rate to another.

-The Financial Conduct Authority (“FCA”) in the U.K. is the regulatory entity calling for the cessation of all LIBORs.
-The termination is tentatively planned for the end of 2021.
+The Financial Conduct Authority ("FCA") in the U.K. is the regulatory entity calling for the cessation of all LIBORs.
+Their termination is planned for the end of 2021, with the exception of USD LIBOR term rates (excluding only one-week and two-month USD LIBOR tenures), which are now planned to terminate at the end of June 2023.

-In the U.S., the Federal Reserve (“Fed”) convened the Alternative Reference Rates Committee (“ARRC”) with representatives from the Fed and a diverse set of private-sector entities that have an important presence in the USD LIBOR markets (such as banks, clearing houses, insurance companies, and the International Swaps and Derivatives Association, or “ISDA”) and a wide array of official-sector entities, including banking and financial-sector regulators.
+In the U.S., the Fed convened the Alternative Reference Rates Committee ("ARRC") with representatives from the Fed and a diverse set of private-sector entities that have an important presence in the USD LIBOR markets (such as banks, clearing houses, insurance companies, and the International Swaps and Derivatives Association, or "ISDA") and a wide array of official-sector entities, including banking and financial-sector regulators.

 The ARRC was established to identify an alternative reference rate based on a robust underlying market with actual transactions and strong volumes and activity; take into consideration the plight of end-users of USD LIBOR; develop standards; and, to enable a smooth-as-possible transition.